 - Syllabus: Must include an outline of course content, a reading list, statement of frequency of class meetings, clear description of assignments and requirements for passing the class including a weekly schedule of topics/assignments covered each day of class, key learning outcomes, method(s) of instruction, and method(s) of evaluation of student performance.

-- NEW: Faculty Sponsor Letter of Support - As of Spring 2018, this is required for all student-facilitated course proposals.
-A letter of support from the instructor of record must be provided for each course the instructor is sponsoring.
+- Faculty Sponsor Letter of Support - A letter of support from the instructor of record must be provided for each course the instructor is sponsoring.
 The letter should address the five questions (listed in the link) explaining the role and relationship the instructor has with the course.
-The letter should be written on department letterhead and signed by the instructor of record.
+It should be written on department letterhead and signed by the instructor of record.

 Additional Tips & Helpful Information:

 - Review the Student Checklist for 98 and 198 Courses (in the Course Proposal Form).
-This will include instructions and guidelines for completing your syllabus, unit value worksheet, general processes, etc.
+It includes instructions and guidelines for completing your syllabus, unit value worksheet, general processes, etc.

 - Be sure to check that the weekly schedule outlined on your syllabus matches the Unit Value Worksheet.

-- Make sure that all the facilitators involved in the DeCal are listed on the Course Proposal Form and the Syllabus.
+- Make sure that all the facilitators involved in the DeCal (max of 3 allowed) are listed on the Course Proposal Form, Syllabus, and in the DeCal Survey.

 - DeCal Course Numbers (98 or 198) are based on course content, not student standing.
 Please consult with your faculty sponsor to determine the appropriate class number based on your DeCal course material.
 You cannot offer it as both.